-South Africa is one of the most varied countries a traveler will encounter in Africa.
-There's an incredible amount of natural beauty and the country is perfect for travelers with a penchant for adventure.
+South Africa is one of the most varied countries a traveller will encounter in Africa.
+There's an incredible amount of natural beauty and the country is perfect for travellers with a penchant for adventure.
 Are you into surfing, diving, trekking and wildlife?
 Then South Africa is the place for you!
-Book your trip to South Africa with KILROY.

 A quick selection of top attractions for your trip to South Africa might look like this: A road-trip on the 'Garden Route', which takes you past the fishing village of Hermanus.
 During the right season (from May to December), you can stop to see the awe-inspiring whales.
-In Simonstown, at Boulder's Beach, you can check out the large colonies of the fascinating jackass-penguin.
+In Simonstown, at Boulder's Beach, you can check out the large colonies of the fascinating African penguins – also known as jackass penguins.
 See the interesting Cango Caves in Oudtshoorn and Knysna.
 From Port Elizabeth you can take a day trip to visit a township.
 Try, for example, the historically interesting Red Location Township.
-And for goodness sake, do not miss the magnificent Krüger National Park, where you can take a safari adventure to see the exciting wildlife and sleep in a tent on the great savannahs - while hearing the roar of the lions just before you close your eyes ...
+And for goodness sake, do not miss the magnificent Krüger National Park, where you can take a safari adventure to see the exciting wildlife and sleep in a tent on the great savannahs - while hearing the roar of the lions just before you close your eyes...

 Cape Town and Table Mountain

 The spectacular view from the top of the city's famous Table Mountain is a must for all travellers to the South African legislative capital, Cape Town.
 For history buffs, a visit to Robben Island, where you can get a fascinating insight into the country's tragic past, is recommended.
 Nelson Mandela was held prisoner there for 18 years between 1964 and 1982.
 Of course, there is also Cape Point, where the Indian Ocean meets the Atlantic Ocean.
 The lighthouse on the top of the cliff here has a sublime view that stretches out over the sea.